musikalkemist/thesoundofaihackathon/index.md

 #### Should I have a team to participate?
 You're free to come with an already-formed team.
 However, it is possible to participate without a team.

 We set out a process to help you find a team before the start of the hackathon.
 The step-by-step process is outlined in the [Eventbrite Online Event Page](https://www.eventbrite.com/x/365806857157/) - you can access this page only if you've registered for the hackathon.
 We'll also have a Team Building session at the beginning of the event for those who couldn't join a team before the start of the event.
-However, we highly encourage you to find a team before the hackathon starts using the workflow we set out to optimise your time during the event.
+However, we highly encourage you to join a team before the hackathon starts by using the "offline" team building process we implemented.

 #### Who should participate?
 Hackers, programmers, technologitsts, AI audio / music engineers, researchers, product managers are obviously the main culprits.
 However, people with non-technical skills are also invited to participate.
 Well-rounded hacker teams with members from different backgrounds are the ones who usually deliver best during hackathons.